-- 18. During the past few years, this region of 33 million people has been subjected to various external shocks.
-Coffee export prices have dropped to their lowest level in history, while imported oil prices have risen to near record levels, US and European demand for our products has stagnated after "nine-eleven" and yet Central America has continued to progress faster than the rest of Latin America. - Central America's trade with the United States (over 21 billion in 2002) is third only after Mexico and Brazil, higher in value than US trade with Indonesia, India and Russia combined.
-Central America's trade with the US is almost 4 times larger that the Chilean trade with the US. - 20.
-We are all located within two 2 hours flying time to the world's largest market and have shores on both the Pacific Ocean and the Caribbean Sea, and within 3 hours flying time to Houston, too. - 21.
-As a show of businessmen's expectation of opportunities in the region, our Trademark registrations in Nicaragua have almost doubled since the CAFTA was announced earlier this year and visits by businessmen and investors have become commonplace in all Central American capitals as well as at the free trade manufacturing zones.
+- 15. During the past few years, this region of 33 million people has been subjected to various external shocks.
+Coffee export prices have dropped to their lowest level in history, while imported oil prices have risen to near record levels, US and European demand for our products has stagnated after "nine eleven" and yet Central America has continued to progress faster than the rest of Latin America. - 16.
+Central America's trade with the United States (over 21 billion in 2002) is third only after Mexico and Brazil, higher in value than US trade with Indonesia, India and Russia combined.
+Central America's trade with the US is almost 4 times larger that the Chilean trade with the US. - 1.
+We are all located within two 2 hours flying time to the world's largest market and have shores on both the Pacific Ocean and the Caribbean Sea.

-22. We are all located within two 2 hours flying time to the world's largest market and have shores on both the Pacific Ocean and the Caribbean Sea, and This CAFTA agreement will attract investment in the region, and especially in Nicaragua for the creation of jobs that we need.
+- 2. As a show of businessmen's expectation of opportunities in the region, our Trademark registrations in Nicaragua have almost doubled since the CAFTA was announced earlier this year and visits by businessmen and investors have 9.
+For it is job creation through investment in the become commonplace in all Central American capitals as well as at the free trade manufacturing zones. - 3.
+The treaty will be signed in 2003, ratified in 2004 and will most likely start January 1st, 2005 at the latest.
+This CAFTA agreement will attract investment in the region, and especially in Nicaragua for the creation of jobs that we need.